Snow is in Lancaster County's forecast Wednesday; here's how much could fall

 Starting around 7 to 8 a.m., the county will see some snowfall, according to the National Weather Service.
 The snow is expected to turn to rain around 2 to 3 p.m. when the temperature increases.

-The service predicts Lancaster will get 2 to 3 inches of snow within that 6 to 8 hour period before transitioning into sleet and freezing rain.
+NWS predicts Lancaster will get 2 to 3 inches of snow within that 6-to-8-hour period before transitioning into sleet and freezing rain.

 Millersville University’s weather center has predicted a record-setting lack of snow this wi…

-For the morning commute, travelers should expect delays and motorists should be prepared for slushy conditions, according to the director of the Millersville University Weather Information Center, Kyle Elliott.
+For the morning commute, travelers should expect delays and motorists should be prepared for slushy conditions, according to the Kyle Elliott, director of the Millersville University Weather Information Center.

 “How quickly snow arrives ... and how long it snows before a changeover to other precipitation types ... will determine how much Lancaster County receives,” Elliott said.
 “A longer period of snow and earlier arrival could lead to slightly higher totals, and vice versa.”